Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-In figures \ref{fig:smokedSalmonBagel} and \ref{fig:bologonese}, we consider the complexity of formation at $t=0$ for $\mu\ne 0$.
+In figures \ref{fig:smokedSalmonBagel} and \ref{fig:bologonese}, we consider the complexity of formation for $\mu\ne 0$.
 We also present results for the complexity normalized by the entropy \eqref{eq:bourbon}.
-We have added to these figures the low temperature approximations presented in section \ref{lowtemplim}.
-In this limit, the ratio \eqref{eq:sushi} between complexity of formation and entropy diverges exponentially for $|\mu|<m$ and appears to approach a constant in the special case $|\mu|/m=1$.
-We note that for all $|\mu|/m<1$ the complexity becomes smaller in the low temperature limit, see figures \ref{fig:shepardspie}, \ref{fig:shepardspie2}, \ref{fig:minestraDiCeci} and \ref{fig:salsiccia}, except for the case $|\mu|=m$ where it appears to increase.\footnote{Recall that $|\mu|/m=1$ is a rather singular case where a condensate would form.} The latter case best resembles to what happens in holography where the complexity diverges in the low temperature limit, a phenomena known as the ``third law of complexity''.
-In the scalar theory we see that this effect is not reproduced for $|\mu|<m$.
-This result can also be seen from the approximation described below eq.~\eqref{eq:Zooey}.
-In general, we observe that the un-normalized complexity of formation increases as $|\mu|/m$ increases for fixed values of $\beta m$ and $\beta m_{\rf}$.
-Figure \ref{fig:meatloaf} explores the dependence of the complexity of formation on the reference scale $\bar \gamma = (\beta m_\rf)^{-1}$ given in \eqref{eq:quinoa} when $\beta\mu\ne 0$.
+We have added to these figures the low temperature approximations presented in subsection \ref{lowtemplim}.
+As can be seen, moving left to right, in the right panels of subfigures \ref{fig:shepardspie}, \ref{fig:shepardspie2}, \ref{fig:minestraDiCeci} and \ref{fig:salsiccia}, in this large $\beta$ limit, the ratio \eqref{eq:sushi} between complexity of formation and entropy diverges exponentially for $|\mu|<m$ and appears to vary relatively slowly in the special case\footnote{In the limiting case $|\mu|\to m$, the zero mode in either $\lR$ or $\Lr$ becomes infinitely populated due to an unbounded effective temperature, cf.~eqs.~\eqref{eq:peppermint}-\eqref{eq:earlgrey}.
+However, as explained in footnote \ref{foot:blahblahblah}, in sufficiently high dimensions $d$, the full state of the scalar field may nonetheless be normalizable and have a finite particle number \emph{density}.
+Indeed, in $d\ge 3$, the suppression by the low frequency density of states is sufficient to render the entropy integrals \eqref{eq:icecream}-\eqref{eq:bourbon} finite as $|\mu|\to m$, which is reflective of our earlier claim that the grand canonical potential remains finite in the $|\mu|\to m$ limit for $d\ge 3$, at least when neglecting condensation.
+To have a physically reasonable $|\mu|\to m$ state with finite particle density would further require $d\ge 4$.
+In general, condensation in the zero mode $k=0$ may occur as $|\mu|\to m$, but we shall assume the condensate makes a negligible contribution such that the integral approximation \eqref{eq:flambe} is exact in the $L\to\infty$ limit. } $|\mu|=m$.
+The corresponding left panels show that, for all $|\mu|<m$, the complexity becomes smaller in the low temperature limit; on the other hand, for the case $|\mu|=m$, it appears to increase.
+The latter case best resembles what happens in holography, where the complexity diverges in the low temperature limit at finite chemical potential, a phenomena known as the ``third law of complexity'' \cite{Carmi:2017jqz}.
+In the scalar theory, we see that this effect is not reproduced for $|\mu|<m$, as noted above and can also be seen from eq.~\eqref{eq:zirkova1}.
+In general, moving from lower to higher curves in the left panels, we observe that the unnormalized complexity of formation increases as $|\mu|/m$ increases for fixed values of $\beta m$ and $\beta m_{\rf}$.
+Some intuition for the behaviour of the complexity of formation as a function of the chemical potential and temperature can be developed by considering the particle number density, which also increases with the temperature and chemical potential.
+Although the detailed dependence does not precisely match complexity (as to be expected), this perhaps suggests that states become more complex with increasing particle density.
+We leave it for future work to explore this correlation in greater detail.
+Figure \ref{fig:meatloaf} explores the dependence of the complexity of formation on the reference scale $\beta m_\rf$ for general $|\mu|\le m$.
 This dependence is weaker in the $LR_\Cbb$ basis than in the $LR$ basis.
-We observe an approximate symmetry $m_{\rf}\rightarrow 1/m_{\rf}$ in these figures.
+We observe an approximate symmetry $\beta m_{\rf} \rightarrow \varkappa/(\beta m_{\rf})$ for some constant $\varkappa$ in these figures.